AkshithReddy23/sql-data-warehouse-project/README.md

 #### Objective Develop a modren data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 ##### Specifications
---**Data Sources**: Import data from two source systems as CSV file.
+- **Data Sources**: Import data from two source systems as CSV file.
---**Data Quality**: Cleanse and reslove data quality issues prior to analysis.
+- **Data Quality**: Cleanse and reslove data quality issues prior to analysis.
---**Integrations**: Combine both source into a single, user friendely data model designed for analytical queries.
+- **Integrations**: Combine both source into a single, user friendely data model designed for analytical queries.
---**Scope**: Focus on the latest datasets only, historization of the datasets is not required.
+- **Scope**: Focus on the latest datasets only, historization of the datasets is not required.
--**Documentation**: Provide clear documentation on the data model to support both business stakeholders and analytical team.
+- **Documentation**: Provide clear documentation on the data model to support both business stakeholders and analytical team.